bitranox/proxmox_openvmm/README.md

 OpenVMM is a Type-2 VMM written in Rust by Microsoft.
 On Linux it runs on top of KVM (`/dev/kvm`), using Hyper-V devices (VMBus, storvsp, netvsp) instead of QEMU's virtio devices.

 > **Note**: Microsoft warns that OpenVMM on Linux is not yet ready for end-user workloads.
-Expect rapid changes -- always backup before updating.
+> Expect rapid changes -- always keep a backup of your openvmm executable before updating it.

 ## What's Included